Skip to Content

 Learn more about U‑M Financial Aid for new undergraduates and transfer students.

-Regular Decision Application Deadline: your Common Application and Slideroom portfolio must be submitted by this date to be considered for Fall admission.
+Your Common Application and Slideroom portfolio must be submitted by the February 1 Regular Decision Application Deadline to be considered for Fall admission.
 View full application information and instructions here.